What we do

-Cara (the Council for At-Risk Academics) helps academics in immediate danger, those forced into exile, and many who choose to remain in their home countries despite the serious risks they face.
-Cara also supports higher education institutions whose continuing work is at risk or compromised.
+Cara (the Council for At-Risk Academics) provides urgently-needed help to academics in immediate danger, those forced into exile, and many who choose to work on in their home countries despite serious risks.
+Cara also supports higher education institutions whose work is at risk or compromised.

-In partnership with universities and research institutes, trusts and foundations, learned societies and other like-minded organisations, as well as many academics and other concerned individuals, Cara offers them solidarity, support to reach a place where they can work in safety, and financial and practical help.
+In partnership with universities and research institutes, learned societies and other like-minded organisations, as well as many academics and other individuals, Cara offers them practical and financial help, and assistance to reach a place where they can continue their work in safety.
+Cara rescues their families too.

 Some hope to return home one day.
-Cara helps them to connect with colleagues within the wider academic and scientific communities, facilitating collaboration, enhancing skills and ending isolation, so that, when the moment comes, they are equipped to re-build their societies.
+Cara’s support makes it possible for them to connect, during their period of exile, with colleagues within the wider academic and scientific communities, facilitating collaboration, enhancing skills and ending isolation, so that, when the moment comes, they are equipped to go back and help re-build their societies.

 Others know that the risks will always be too great for them to go back.
 Cara helps them to build new lives and careers, where they can use their talents and skills for the good of all.

-The support of over 110 universities that make up the Cara Scholars at Risk UK Universities Network is central to the effective delivery of Cara’s work.
+The support of the 135 universities and research institutes that make up our UK Universities and Research Network is central to the effective delivery of Cara’s work.
 Cara also works with a growing number of universities abroad, in Europe and beyond.

 An ‘academic’ is someone who has held a post as a lecturer and/or researcher in a higher education institution or equivalent.
 Cara does not distinguish between seniority, gender or discipline.